decretist/Dissertation/Chapter3/chapter3.md

 II, and Richard I*, ed.
 Richard Howlett (1884). *Chronica Roberti de Torigneio*, ed.
 Richard Howlett, RS 82 4.118.

+[^20]: **There is no print edition of Omnebene's adaptation (confirmed by Ken Pennington, 17 May 2021).
+The only online form in which the manuscript is available is a low-quality digitization of an old microfilm of Paris, Bibliothèque nationale de France, Latin 3886.
-[^20]: **Is there any internal evidence in Omnebene's abbreviation that Gratian was his teacher?
-Cite recent editions of Omnebene's abbreviation.**
+I was therefore unable to look for any internal evidence in Omnebene's adaptation (e.g., a comment in a preface), indicating that Gratian had been his teacher.**

 [^21]: Kenneth Pennington,
 [Simon of Bisignano](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a497),